Lycurgus1/networking/NETWORKING_THEORY.md

 - egress only internet gateway
 	- a stateful gateway
 	- provides exit only eaccess for IPv6 traffic from vpc to the internet

+**Misc notes**

+- Code is cheap, database is expensive
+- Database should not have internet access
+- AWS has regions - clustered data centers
+	- within region it has avilability zones.
+Logically connected by physically seperate